First Chicago method: Use

 The method is used particularly in the valuation of growth companies which often do not have historical financial results that can be used for meaningful comparable company analysis.
 Multiplying actual financial results against a comparable valuation multiple often yields a value for the company that is objectively too low given the prospects for the business.

-Often the First Chicago Method may be preferable to a Discounted Cash Flow taken alone.
+Often the First Chicago method may be preferable to a discounted cash flow taken alone.
 This is because such income-based business value assessment may lack the support generally observable in the market place.
-Indeed, professionally performed business appraisals go further and use a set of methods under all three approaches to business valuation.
+Professionally performed business appraisals go further and use a set of methods under all three approaches to business valuation.

-Variations of the First Chicago Method are employed in a number of markets, including the private equity secondary market where investors project outcomes for portfolios of private equity investments under various scenarios.
+Variations of the First Chicago method are employed in a number of markets, including the private equity secondary market where investors project outcomes for portfolios of private equity investments under various scenarios.